Jaf-official/Pig_game/README.md

 # Pig_game
 Pig game is a classic dice game that combines strategy and chance.
-The goal of the game is simple: be the first player to reach a certain score, but beware of rolling a "pig" (a 1) and losing your turn!
+The goal of the game is simple: be the first player to reach a certain score, but beware of rolling a "pig" (a 1) and losing your turn!!

 # How to Play
 Gameplay: